Visiting Eataly NYC with kids, including information on the various restaurants and food concepts located through this

 My family loves Italian food, so on our recent family trip to New York City, I knew we’d have to make a stop at Eataly NYC.
-Eataly NYC, like other Eataly locations in the US, is owned by the Eataly in Italy as well as the B&B Hospitality Group (Joe and Lidia Bastianich and Mario Batali).
+Like other Eataly locations in the US, it is owned by the Eataly in Italy as well as the B&B Hospitality Group (Joe and Lidia Bastianich and Mario Batali).
 It’s located right outside Madison Square Park, near the Flatiron Building.
 It’s a huge Italian market and food hall, but also offers numerous restaurants and food counters.

 Eataly NYC With Kids